Your First CLI¶

 , both the function-based and dataclass-based

-And that’s it!
-By incorporating more standard type annotations, we can specify a broad range of more advanced behaviors: nested structures, variable-length inputs, unions over types, subcommands, and more.
-Our examples walk through a selection of these features.
+By incorporating standard type annotations, tyro can handle a broad range of advanced behaviors: nested structures, variable-length inputs, unions over types, subcommands, and more.
+Our examples walk through these features in detail.